Vinelab/bowler/README.md

 });
 ````

-Since Publisher extends Producer, you should partialy mock Publisher in your tests.
+Since Publisher extends Producer, you should partialy mock `Vinelab\Bowler\Publisher` in your tests.

 ### Dead Lettering
 Dead lettering is solely the responsability of the consumer and part of it's queue configuration.